Jira Integration

 https://clienty.jira.com→ Uses Client Y Jira

-Result: Each project connects to the correct Jira automatically!
+Result: Each project connects to the correct Jira automatically.

 Use Cases